Renewals – they are the lifeblood of the SaaS business model today.

 The easiest way to guarantee a renewal is to implement an auto-renewal clause by default on all contracts.
 By doing this, all you have to concern yourself with is making sure the customer gets value out of the product or service you have sold them.

-However, it’s important that this clause is fully understood ahead of time so as to not catch the customer by surprise.
+However, this clause must be fully understood ahead of time not to catch the customer by surprise.

 Vermont, for example, requires that the terms of the automatic renewal be clearly stated in unambiguous language in bold-face type.

 Nothing satisfies a sales rep more than marking an opportunity and closed/won.
 However, that should never be the final step.